Did you know that more than 80% of enterprise workloads are projected to be cloud-based by 2025?

 How to migrate legacy applications to cloud?

-What are the 5 R's of migration?
+What are the 5 R's of cloud migration?

-What are the 7 cloud migration strategies?
+What are the 7 steps of cloud migration?